Skip Breadcrumb Links

 High School

 High school is an important time in your child's education.
-Helping your child with time management and organization of their assignments is an important part of academic and professional development.
+Helping your child with time management and homework organization is an important part of academic and professional development.

-High schools in Ontario send home report cards that give clear information about how a student is doing; the reporting dates may be different for each school.
+High schools in Ontario send home report cards that clearly indicate a student's performance; the reporting dates may be different for each school.
 Most students have a semester schedule and will receive a first and final report each semester.

 Course Levels

 Moving up to high school can be difficult for some students.
-It can be even more difficult moving from another country’s education system.
-The courses, method of instruction and workload may be different from what they are used to and they might need to select courses at a more suitable learning level.
+It can be even more difficult to move from another country when the education system is different.
+The courses, method of instruction, and workload may be unfamiliar to them, and they might need to select courses at a more suitable learning level.

 There are four levels of courses that high school students may choose from:

-- Academic/University - these courses focus on theory and prepare students for university after graduation
+• Academic/University courses focus on theory and prepare students for university after graduation

-- Applied/College - these courses focus on practice and offer a practical and hands-on approach to learning, which is more suitable for college after graduation.
+• Applied/College courses focus on practice and offer a practical and hands-on approach to learning, which is more suitable for college after graduation.

-- Locally Developed - these courses are recommended for students with specific learning needs, sometimes they are called Essentials for students in a special education program.
+• Locally Developed courses are recommended for students with specific learning needs; sometimes, they are called Essentials for students in a special education program.

-- Open - these courses are designed for all students, an example of these are Health and Physical Education
+• Open courses are designed for all students, an example of these are Health and Physical Education

 You can talk with your child and their teachers to determine if it is necessary to change course levels.